xjoy/HiIconFont/README.md

 HiIconFont
 ==========

-How to use icon fonts in android applications
+A demo app demonstrating on how to use icon fonts in android applications